Timokleia/DeepLabCut/docs/Overviewof3D.md

 deeplabcut.check_undistortion(config_path3d, cbrow=8, cbcol=6)
 ```

 Each of your calibration images gets undistorted and saved under the **`undistortion`** directory.
 You’ll also get a plot that pairs undistorted camera images with its undistorted corner points overlay.
-Make sure to visually inspect these images, verifying the integrity of the undistortion process.
+Make sure to visually inspect these images, verifying the accuracy of the undistortion process.

 All the undistorted corner points from your calibration images will be triangulated and presented in a plot for you to check for any undistortion errors.
 If you find discrepancies or inaccuracies, revise those calibration images, redo the calibration, and repeat this step!

 ### **(4) Triangulation: Take your Data from 2D to 3D 🚀🌐**

-If the undistortion is accurate, we can triangulate the pose from our two cameras and get the 3D DeepLabCut coordinates!
+If the undistortion is accurate, you can triangulate the pose from the two cameras and get the 3D DeepLabCut coordinates!

 ### CRITICAL Notes 🚨